breaking free from the mirrorworld

 the great leader!”

-Indeed, the tragicomic sight and sound of the implicitly Coppola linked ex-Sixties civil rights campaigner and Vietnam War veteran, Harry Bailey-played by Elliot Gould-giving up the rebel fight and going to an unnamed Oregon college-actually, the newly built Lane Community College-to be trained to be a high school English teacher while stuck between and battling rebel Boomer students and stuck in the mud older staff and admin reminded us that Coppola kicked off his film art career with indie rebel allegorical film art like DEMENTIA 13 (1963) and YOU’RE A BIG BOY NOW (1966) before selling out by creating the allegorical film FINIAN’S RAINBOW (1968) for Warner Brothers, implied that Rush was roasting Coppola in the film.
+Indeed, the tragicomic sight and sound of the implicitly Coppola linked ex-Sixties civil rights campaigner and Vietnam War veteran, Harry Bailey-played by Elliot Gould-giving up the rebel fight and going to an unnamed Oregon college-actually, the newly built Lane Community College-to be trained to be a high school English teacher while stuck between and battling rebel Boomer students and stuck in the mud older staff and admin reminded us that Coppola kicked off his film art career with twilit and allegorical indie rebel docufeature film art like DEMENTIA 13 (1963) and YOU’RE A BIG BOY NOW (1966) before selling out by creating the allegorical docufeature film FINIAN’S RAINBOW (1968) for Warner Brothers, implied that Rush was roasting Coppola in the film.
 To affirm this implicit allegorical intent, it was noticeable that not only did the film allude to DEMENTIA 13, FINIAN’S RAINBOW and YOU’RE A BIG BOY NOW, but early in the film, a more aware Bailey than previous Rush characters first pondered his dangerous reflection in the mirror over the sinks of a men’s bathroom while talking about his dream of becoming a teacher and pondering the equally dangerous reflection of the dubious head of the teacher’s college, Doctor Edward Willhunt-played by Jeff Corey.
 For Corey was a veteran of Old Hollywood, implicitly linking Bailey’s unlikely dream of joining the high school teaching establishment to Coppola’s equally unlikely work with Warners on FINIAN’S RAINBOW.